austin5919/Media-Player---SE/README.md

 #### Add A Song To Playlist
 1)Right click on the song you want to add to a playlist.Then hover over "Select Other Playlist."
 Next, Hover over the playlist you want to add the song to, and then click on "Add Selected Song."

+#### Current Song Playing
+Can be found on the bottom along with a timer that shows the current progress of the song/playlist and the total duration of that song/playlist